unoplatform/uno/doc/articles/Uno.UI.Toolkit.md

 ## UICommand - Destructive style

 iOS can display `UICommand` to warn user the action will be "destructive".
-In that case, the button text is display in red.
+In that case, the button text is displayed in red.

 To set a `UICommand` as destructive, add the toolkit namespace to your code